-In 0.5.x/v1alpha3, by default, Cluster API Provider AWS will use AWS Secrets Manager as a limited-time secret store, storing the userdata using KMS encryption at rest in AWS.
+Since v0.5.x, Cluster API Provider AWS has used AWS Secrets Manager as a limited-time secret store, storing the userdata using KMS encryption at rest in AWS.
 The EC2 IMDS userdata will contain a boot script to download the encrypted userdata secret using instance profile permissions, then immediately delete it from AWS Secrets Manager, and then execute it.

 To avoid guessing keys in the AWS Secrets Manager key-value store and to prevent collisions, the key is an encoding the Kubernetes namespace, cluster name and instance name, with a random string appended, providing ~256-bits of entropy.

 Cluster API Provider AWS also stores the secret ARN in the AWSMachine spec, and will delete the secret if it isn’t already deleted and the machine has registered successfully against the workload cluster API server as a node.
 Cluster API Provider AWS will also attempt deletion of the secret if the AWSMachine is otherwise deleted or the EC2 instance is terminated or failed.

 This method is only compatible with operating systems and distributions using cloud-init.
 If you are using a different bootstrap process, you will need to co-ordinate this externally and set the following in the specification of the AWSMachine types to disable the use of a cloud-init boothook: